 - Guided Sleep Meditations: Because insomnia and anxiety are so widespread, just about any meditation app has a sleep section.
 One that I like is Insight Timer.

 - Emotional Freedom Technique (also called Tapping): This is a simple method for reducing overwhelming sensations, and research shows it can be very effective for anxiety.
-Here’s a video tutorial: Tapping to Calm Oneself Before Sleep.
+Here’s a video tutorial: Relax My Mind Before Sleep.

 - Weighted Blanket: This tip comes from my readers, many of whom swear by weighted blankets as their favorite tool for improving sleep.
 The weight soothes the nervous system and shifts the body into a more relaxed state.
 The recommendation is to choose one that’s 10% of your body weight.
 Here’s a well-reviewed brand: Quility Weighted Blanket.